brucemack/tt07-sb-mixer/README.md

 ![Layout](docs/cap3.jpg)

+This is a rendering that was created from the actual GDS2 files that will be sent to the chip fab.

+The mixer is in the foreground on the bottom of the tile and the quadrature divider is in the background towards the top.
+The mixer is oriented roughly 90 counter-clockwise from the schematic diagram above.
+The long dark blue metal traces on the left side are the power/ground rails.

+The entire area is rougly 170 microns wide and 230 micros tall.

-Yes, there is a lot of space available for a more complicated design.
+Yes, there is plenty of space available for a more complicated design!

 ## What is Tiny Tapeout?